 This figure was brought by the Spaniards and is known as the Santo Niño de Cebu, the oldest surviving Christian relic in the Philippines.

-But way back in pre-Spanish times, similar wooden idols were placed on multiple areas of the community by the early Filipinos and venerated as guardians, protectors and pagan deities.
+But way back in pre-Spanish times, similar wooden idols were placed on multiple areas of the community by the early inhabitants of what is now Philippines, and venerated as guardians, protectors and pagan deities.

 The Lianito Idol

-The Lianito idols today are mainly called "Bulul" by the Ifugao and Igorot people of northern Luzon and placed on farm fields to guard the rice crops.
-But nowadays they are commonly manufactured as souvenirs for tourist purposes.
-Bululs are used in ceremonies associated with rice production and healing, with fertility symbols such as the mortar for the female and pestle for the male, or sometimes depicted with loincloth for males and wrap skirts for females known as "tapis".
-Although the form varies, the bulul is commonly represented as seated on the ground, with arms crossed over his upraised knees.
+Bululs are used in ceremonies associated with rice production and healing.
+They are incorporated with fertility symbols such as the mortar for the female and pestle for the male, or sometimes depicted with loincloth for males and wrap skirts for females known as "tapis".
+Although the form varies, the bulul is commonly represented as seated on the ground, with arms crossed over its upraised knees.